Browse the Guide:

 CHAUCER RUBBINGS, n.d.
 Collection contains rubbings of two grave markers of Thomas Chaucer from Oxfordshire, England.
 The markers are dated 1436, but the date of the rubbings is unknown.

 CHEATHAM/HORSLEY MARRIAGE LICENSE.
 1873.
 0.1 cu. ft.
 Collection contains the marriage license of George W. Cheatham and Nannie P. Horsley.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2009-107.

 CHEEK, CORDIE.
 PAPERS, 1933-34.
 0.1 cu. ft.
 Black youth lynched in Glendale, Tennessee, after being accused of assaulting a white girl.
 Collection includes typescript interviews with witnesses, data, and reports relating to the lynching written by A.E.
 Barnett, T.E.
 Jones, and A. Roper.
-Finding aid available in EAD on the Virginia Heritage Project database.
+Finding aid available online.
 Ms87-026.

 CHESTNUTT, REBECCA.
 EXHIBITION CATALOG, 2000.
 0.1 cu. ft.
+International Archive of Women in Architecture.
 Born in Spartanburg, South Carolina, Chestnutt received her Master of Architecture degree from Virginia Polytechnic Institute and State University in 1981.
 In 1983 she moved to Berlin and by 1988 Chestnutt started her firm with Robert Niess, a colleague from Virginia Tech.
 The collection includes a copy of the catalog, The History of Air 1988-2000, showing three of their buildings.
-International Archive of Women in Architecture.
+Part of IAWA Small Collections.
+Ms2002-006.

 CHILHOWIE MILLING COMPANY.
 CORRESPONDENCE, 1917.
 0.2 cu. ft.
 Smyth County, Virginia, makers of flour and meal.
 Correspondence includes orders from Virginia Iron, Coal and Coke Company and the Norfolk and Western Railway Company.
 Ms89-086.

 CHOATE FAMILY.
-CORRESPONDENCE, 1862-64.
+CORRESPONDENCE, 1862-1964.
 0.1 cu. ft.
 Allegheny County, North Carolina, brothers--William T., S.J., and J.W.--who served for the Confederacy in the Civil War.
 William enlisted in Company I, 61st North Carolina Regiment, and S.J. and J.W. enlisted in Company F, 22nd North Carolina Regiment.
 All died in the war.
 Papers consist of photocopies of the thirty-two letters to each other and to Martha Choate, wife of William.
 Includes a letter to Martha from James Radcliffe, informing her of her husband's death.
-Ms85-016.
+Finding aid available online.
+Ms1985-016.

 CHRISTIAN CASE.
 PAPERS, 1905-1906.
 0.2 cu. ft.
 Case relating to allegations of hazing of Virginia Polytechnic Institute freshman Bowly by fellow students J. L. Brown, William B. Christian, Julian M. Salley, and Rowland P. Eubank.
 Correspondence, faculty and board of visitors case summaries, appeal by Judge George L. Christian for reversal of board of visitors' judgment, and proceedings of joint legislative investigating committee.
-Finding aid available in EAD on the Virginia Heritage Project database.
+Finding aid available online.
 Ms 96026.

 CHRISTIANSBURG-BLACKSBURG CHAPTER, ROTARY CLUB.
 RECORDS, 1965-1998.
 0.3 cu. ft.
 Local Rotary International chapter started in 1923.
 Collection contains newspaper articles, brochures, handouts, pamphlets and flyers pertaining to the Christiansburg-Blacksburg Rotary Club from 1965 to 1998.
 Finding aid available online.
 Ms2012-076.